 Israeli Visa Requirements

-Citizens of the US and many other countries attending TAU for one semester may enter Israel on a tourist visa.
+Citizens of the US and many other countries attending TAU for a period of 3 months or less may enter Israel on a tourist visa.
 The tourist visa is valid for three months and is issued free of charge upon arrival at Ben-Gurion Airport.
 After three months, the visa must be extended for another three-month period at a district office of the Ministry of the Interior.
 The visa may be extended every three months for up to one year.
 There is a nominal fee for each extension.
+For more information click here.

 You must appear in person at the Israeli embassy or consulate to apply for a student visa.
 The following items must be submitted upon application: